madushajg/claim-status-and-coverage-assistant/README.md

 - [ ] Tracing enabled.
 - [ ] Sensitive values reviewed in traces.
 - [ ] API, MCP, RAG, and agent traces correlated.

+## Running

+- [ ] `start.sh` starts all five integrations in dependency order.
+- [ ] `stop.sh` stops all integrations started by `start.sh`.
+- [ ] Chat UI available at `http://localhost:8092`.
+- [ ] Chat UI relays to the agent's secure-chat endpoint without exposing it to the browser.
+- [ ] Switching customer id in the chat UI correctly changes the authenticated identity.

 # Notes